elmtree-askmo/cloudcannon-app/content/learn/biology/what-role-do-electrolytes-play-in-chemical-reactions.md

 url: /learn/biology/questions/what-role-do-electrolytes-play-in-chemical-reactions
 score: -1.0
 related_article1:
-    id: 169946
+    id: 169945
-    title: What are the four levels of protein structure?
+    title: >-
+        What is the structural difference between cellulose and starch?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-four-levels-of-protein-structure
+    url: /learn/biology/questions/what-is-the-structural-difference-between-cellulose-and-starch
 related_article2:
-    id: 169959
+    id: 169950
-    title: What is the role of membrane proteins in the cell membrane?
+    title: >-
+        How does ATP function as an energy carrier in cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-membrane-proteins-in-the-cell-membrane
+    url: /learn/biology/questions/how-does-atp-function-as-an-energy-carrier-in-cells
 related_article3:
-    id: 169940
+    id: 169943
-    title: How are cations and anions formed?
+    title: >-
+        How do peptide bonds form between amino acids?
     subject: Biology
-    url: /learn/biology/questions/how-are-cations-and-anions-formed
+    url: /learn/biology/questions/how-do-peptide-bonds-form-between-amino-acids
 related_article4:
-    id: 169942
+    id: 169956
+    title: >-
-    title: What are the building blocks of proteins?
+        What are the key principles of cell theory?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-building-blocks-of-proteins
+    url: /learn/biology/questions/what-are-the-key-principles-of-cell-theory
 related_article5:
-    id: 169957
+    id: 169951
+    title: >-
-    title: What is the function of the nucleoid region in prokaryotic cells?
+        What is the significance of the hydrophilic and hydrophobic regions in the phospholipid bilayer?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-function-of-the-nucleoid-region-in-prokaryotic-cells
+    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophilic-and-hydrophobic-regions-in-the-phospholipid-bilayer
 ---

 &nbsp;